Trading oxygen for iron II. Oxygen- versus iron-dependent cosmic star formation history

 Reality likely lies between these limits; for example, MW stars at fixed age, location, and [Fe/H] show a moderate spread in [O/H].
-As our fiducial choice we adopt a weakly uncorrelated case, $\sigma_{\nabla \rm O/Fe}=\sigma_{\nabla \rm O/H}/4$.
-This choice is arbitrary, but it affects only $f_{\rm SFR}(\mathrm{[O/Fe]},t)$ (Fig. \ref{fig: OFe_avg}, Fig. \ref{fig: f_SFR_OFe_t_mixed}, Fig. \ref{fig: f_SFR_OFe_t_fast}). \\ Figure \ref{fig: near_solar_scatter_effect} illustrates the impact of $\sigma_{\nabla \rm O/Fe}$ on the fraction of the cosmic SFRD and the integrated stellar mass formed with near-solar [O/Fe] (as in the top panel of Fig. \ref{fig: OFe_avg}).
-In general, larger $\sigma_{\nabla \rm O/Fe}$ broadens the [O/Fe] distribution of the SFRD at each $z$, increasing the fraction of mass formed with near-solar [O/Fe] and yielding a milder evolution of the instantaneous near-solar SFRD fraction over cosmic time.
-We show this only for the model variation that maximizes the near-solar [O/Fe] fraction, providing a conservative upper bound on the fraction of mass formed with near-solar [O/Fe] of $<30\%$.
-Thus, the specific treatment of scatter does not affect our main conclusion that star formation with near-solar [O/Fe] is rare.
+As our fiducial choice we adopt a weakly uncorrelated case, $\sigma_{\rm O/Fe}=\sigma_{\nabla \rm O/H}/4$.
+This choice is arbitrary, but it affects only $f_{\rm SFR}(\mathrm{[O/Fe]},z)$ (see eq. \ref{eq:notes_full_csfh_ofe}) and results derived from it (Fig. \ref{fig: OFe_avg}, Fig. \ref{fig: f_SFR_OFe_t_mixed}, Fig. \ref{fig: f_SFR_OFe_t_fast}). \\ Figure \ref{fig: near_solar_scatter_effect} illustrates the impact of $\sigma_{\rm O/Fe}$ on the fraction of the cosmic SFRD and the integrated stellar mass formed with near-solar [O/Fe] (as in the top panel of Fig. \ref{fig: OFe_avg}).
+The latter quantity is computed by evaluating Eq.~\ref{eq:notes_near_solar_ofe_mass}: